ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 \[TODO: The above sentences that talk about the algorithm will be updated with the pooling recommendation section \]

-If the HTTPS client has configuration options for not sending cookies to third parties, SCTs of third parties MUST be treated as cookies with respect to this setting.
-This prevents third party tracking through the use of SCTs/certificates, which would bypass the cookie policy.

 SCTs and corresponding certificates are POSTed to the originating HTTPS server at the well-known URL: